Thomas-Daniel/Codabench_Oncosegment/README.md

 # OncoSegment Codabench Template

 This repository is configured for the challenge:
 `OncoSegment - Breast Tumor Mapping`.
+Link here: https://www.codabench.org/competitions/14387/

 Task scope in this template:
 - Binary segmentation on breast ultrasound images.